Pull SAP regression data

 3. Sample down

-Real records contain real PII.
-Mask them before persisting the set:
+Real records contain real PII, so mask it before persisting the set.
+Mark the sensitive

 - The shape of real-world data has shifted (new countries, new industry codes, new business roles).